seananderson/metafolio/inst/ms/ms.md

 other populations over a 100-year time frame [@mcelhany2000].
 In Canada, the rough equivalent to the ESU is a Conservation Unit (CU), which consists of a group of salmon that are reproductively isolated and that if lost would be unlikely to recolonize in a reasonable time frame [@dfo2005wsp].
-A salmonid portfolio in our model could represent an ESU or CU and that the lessons learned from our models are thus directly applicable to management guidelines in the Pacific Northwest.
+A salmon portfolio in our model could represent an ESU or CU and that the lessons learned from our models are thus directly applicable to management guidelines in the Pacific Northwest.
 In fact, a number of VSP guidelines agree with our